Spank-O-Matic is an Orgasm Alley Special Interest Site

 How hard can Spank-O-Matics hit?

 For more about the striking power of the SOM II, check the Spank-Off page for a heads-up comparison against the Robospanker.
-Prior to the geometry change, the SOM II was proven to hit more than 2.5 times harder than this longstanding spanking machine set to its highest power... the SOM II is now even more powerful.
+Prior to either geometry change, the SOM II was proven to hit more than 2.5 times harder than this longstanding spanking machine set to its highest power... the SOM is now signficantly more powerful.

 Where can I see Spank-O-Matics in action?